-FMD virus fragments have been detected in meat and meat products confiscated at Australian airports by the Australian Government Department of Agriculture, Water and the Environment.
+FMD virus fragments have been detected in meat and meat products confiscated at Australian airports by the Australian Government Department of Agriculture, Fisheries and Forestry.
 Australian Border Force officials can cancel visas and refuse entry to Australia for serious biosecurity breaches.

 Measures such as the use of detector dogs and enhanced screening have also been deployed at Australia's international mail centres.

 You can help keep FMD out of Australia by sharing this information with any international travellers you know and ensuring family and friends know not to send parcels containing items that may pose a biosecurity risk to Australia.